WarrickSmith/raceday/README.md

 ![Product Name Screen Shot][product-screenshot]

 RaceDay is a client-server application to view live Australian TAB racing info and Historical Data.

-Races are, Horse (Gallops), Harness (Trots) and Dogs (Greyhound).
+Races are, (R)-Horse (Gallops), (H)-Harness (Trots) and (G)-Dogs (Greyhound).

 The client (React) application connects to an API Server, which in turn interfaces to the TAB Corp API Server.
-Historical data is stored by the API Server in a No-SQL (Mongo) database.
+Historical data is stored by the API Server in a No-SQL (Mongo) database (To Be Implemented).

 ### Built With

 Key frameworks and technologies used in this project are:

+- [Javascript / CSS / HTML](https://developer.mozilla.org) - Relevant to client and server components
 - [React](https://reactjs.org/) - Main Client Application Code Base
 - [Node](https://nodejs.org/) - Server Javascript application enviornment
 - [MongoDb](https://www.mongodb.com/) - NoSQL database